deletehead/pen_300_osep_prep/blog.md

 ### Notes on PEN-300
 - I wish it would have at least touched on macOS and/or cloud, considering many newer companies have one or both of those (sometimes with no Windows footprint at all).
+- I like how it favors the line-upon-line approach, and the exercises generally follow the content (except just a little further to ensure you aren't just cp/pasting code)

 ## Course Sections
 ### 1. Evasion Techniques and Breaching Defenses: General Course Information